JOHNNYMACONNY/ybf-studio/docs/comprehensive_codebase_audit_report.md

-# Comprehensive Codebase Audit Report - AudioServiceApp
+# Comprehensive Codebase Audit Report - YBF Studio

 ## Executive Summary

-This comprehensive audit was conducted on the AudioServiceApp codebase to assess the overall health, quality, and readiness of the application for production deployment.
+This comprehensive audit was conducted on the YBF Studio codebase to assess the overall health, quality, and readiness of the application for production deployment.
 The audit covers architecture, code quality, performance, security, functionality, and maintainability.

 **Audit Date:** December 2024
 **Audit Status:** ✅ COMPLETED